-In 2016, three of the 43 zones in the UK were reported to have exceeded the target value for nickel (one non-agglomeration (non-AZ) and two agglomeration zones (AZ)).
+In 2018, four of the 43 zones in the UK were reported to have exceeded the target value for nickel (two non-agglomeration (non-AZ) and two agglomeration zones (AZ)).
 The affected zones were:

 - 1. Sheffield Urban Area (UK0007) (AZ)

 - 2. Swansea Urban Area (UK0027) (AZ);

+- 3. Yorkshire and Humberside (UK0034) (Non-AZ);

-- 3. South Wales (UK0041) (Non-AZ).
+- 4. South Wales (UK0041) (Non-AZ).

 The locations of these zones are indicated on the map shown in Figure 2.
-Of the three exceedances reported, two were monitored (UK0007 and UK0027) and one was modelled (UK0041).
+Of the four exceedances reported, one was monitored ($\underline{UK0027}$) and three were modelled ($\underline{UK0007}$, $\underline{UK0034}$ and $\underline{UK0041}$).
 There are detailed zonal reports for each of these exceedances.

 The exceedances in both zones in Wales are attributed to emissions from the same industrial sources, which are located close to the zone boundary.
+The exceedances in the two zones in England are associated with industrial sources that are close to the zone boundary.
 The zonal reports provide a detailed breakdown of the affected area in each zone, including information about where the exceedance occurs, how it was assessed, information on sources of the exceedance and location maps.
 Figure 2.
-Map of the UK showing location of zones and agglomerations exceeding the Nickel target value in 2016 (note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail)
+Map of the UK showing location of zones and agglomerations exceeding the Nickel target value in 2018 (note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail)

+Map of the UK showing location of non-agglomeration zones (blue) and agglomeration zones (brown).
+Zones exceeding the nickel target value in 2018 are indicated

+Note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail